|OISE Graduate Studies in Education Bulletin

 The Adult Education and Community Development faculty are also associated with the following Interdepartmental Research Areas:

-The Adult Education and Community Development program, along with the departments of Curriculum, Teaching and Learning, and Social Justice Education, collaborate in this interdepartmental research area and in the development of Indigenous Education studies.
+The Adult Education and Community Development program, along with the departments of Applied Psychology and Human Development; Curriculum, Teaching and Learning; and Social Justice Education, collaborate in this interdepartmental research area and in the development of Indigenous Education studies.
 The Indigenous Education Network (IEN) is the OISE-wide forum for students and faculty to work together on shared research and teaching interests.
-The IEN and the Aboriginal Student Caucus offices are located in the department of Leadership, Higher and Adult Education.

 Learning and Work

 This research area is devoted to pursuing critical investigations of all aspects of learning that may be relevant to work and workplace life across a wide range of sectors and settings: public, private, business, industry, not-for-profit, and community enterprises.
 Relevant research is being done by all faculty in this stream, and through the Centre for Learning, Social Economy & Work (CLSEW).
 Contact Peter Sawchuk (email@example.com) for more information.

 Women's Studies/Feminist Studies